fznkha7354/GraphisAdsTools/README.md

-# GraphisAdsTools
-An internal AI-based assistant for organizing files, presentations, and data.
-Created by Faizan khan
+# Graphisads AI Content Vault

+A Streamlit-based tool to instantly search internal content for creative & strategic needs.
+Built to grow and scale.

+Made by [Faizan khan]